Technosorcery/silver-telegram/docs/architecture/ARCHITECTURE.md

 ### 6.5 Storage

-**Workflows**: Metadata stored in columns (name, version, timestamps); graph structure serialized as JSONB.
+**Workflows**: Metadata stored in columns (name, timestamps); graph structure serialized as JSONB.
 This allows flexible schema evolution for the graph while keeping queryable metadata in columns.

 **Triggers**: Denormalized from graph into a separate table for efficient lookup.
 Indexed by trigger type: